 Tulley Johnson, Treasurer

-Tulley Johnson recently retired from the United States Postal Service and is an active member of the Dalton community.
+Tulley Johnson retired from the United States Postal Service and is an active member of the Dalton community.
 He has served in leadership positions in a variety of community organizations including the Dalton Recreation Commission, the Family Crisis Center, Boy Scouts, Dalton Education Foundation, and many others.
 Mr. Johnson is a graduate of Dalton High School and Georgia State University.
 He is married and his children are graduates of Dalton High School.
-Mr. Johnson began his fifth term in office in January 2016.
+Mr. Johnson began his sixth term in office in January 2020.

 Jody is a full-time wife, mother, and community volunteer.
 She is married to Chuck McClurg, and has two children, Charlie and Parker, both of whom are students at Dalton High.
 She is actively involved in various community organizations including The Whitfield Healthcare Foundation and the United Way.
 Jody served for several years as a Trustee on the Dalton Education Foundation.
 She currently serves on the Dalton/Whitfield Zoning Commission and is an active member of Dalton First United Methodist Church.